Gummy Quality Control That Holds Up

 • Desiccant selection when used, including capacity and placement

-A cGMP-aligned system doesn’t rely on packaging assumptions.
-It verifies critical packaging performance on a defined schedule and includes humidity-challenging conditions in stability to better simulate real distribution.
+A cGMP-aligned system doesn't rely on packaging assumptions.
+It verifies critical packaging performance on a defined schedule and includes humidity-challenging conditions in stability to simulate real distribution better.

 The “coating trap” that quietly drives complaints

 Coatings are often treated as cosmetic steps, but they can dramatically change how a gummy behaves.
-Sanding, oiling, or waxing can alter surface water activity behavior, affect moisture exchange, and influence stickiness or clumping under heat stress.
+Sanding, oiling, or waxing can alter surface water activity, affect moisture exchange, and influence stickiness or clumping under heat stress.

-A common failure mode is applying a coating before the gummy has fully equilibrated.
-You can end up locking in moisture gradients that later show up as tackiness, sweating, or aggregation inside the bottle.
+Applying a coating before the gummy has fully equilibrated?
+That's a common failure mode.
+You end up locking in moisture gradients that later show up as tackiness, sweating, or aggregation inside the bottle.

 A practical, cGMP-ready QC blueprint for gummies